Business Studies Program

 Office: G-240 / Phone: 609-652-4797

 B.S.
-IN BUSINESS STUDIES WITH CONCENTRATION IN MANAGEMENT
+IN BUSINESS ADMINISTRATION WITH CONCENTRATION IN MANAGEMENT

 B.S.
-IN BUSINESS STUDIES WITH CONCENTRATION IN MARKETING
+IN BUSINESS ADMINISTRATION WITH CONCENTRATION IN MARKETING

 The Marketing function is vital to the long-term viability of any business organization.
 In a global society, marketing is the interface between customers at all levels and providers of goods and/or services.
 The Marketing track is designed to provide students with the necessary theoretical constructs and current applications of that theory.
 It prepares graduates for entry level positions in the profession and for graduate study.